-The demise of Tiswas meant the subsequent hole in the schedule would inevitably have to be filled by lesser shows trying hard to be spontaneous with the odd shock, as contrived as Tiswas was inspired.
-It wasn't going to happen and to be honest no one really tried.
+The demise of Tiswas meant the subsequent hole in the schedule would inevitably have to be filled by lesser shows trying hard to be spontaneous with the odd shock.
+As contrived as Tiswas was inspired.
+A worthy successor wasn't going to happen and to be honest no one really tried.
 Granada's Mersey Pirate and Fun Factory both came and went, while other ITV regions tried with their own ideas of what Saturday mornings should now look like, with TVS's Number 73 the only show willing to take a chance to be different enough.

 Get Fresh was set aboard a space ship, the Millennium Dustbin, with hosts Charlotte Hindle, Adrian Moles' Gian Sammarco and Gareth Evans (aka Gaz Top).
 The space ship would turn up at a different venue each week, usually a public park, where stages would be set up for the performers.
 Scottish, Tyne Tees, Ulster, Border and HTV among others would each week take their turn at getting the spaceship around the country on Saturdays, while Border took control on Sunday mornings.